adrianhdez929/python-bitcoinlib/README.md

 # python-crownlib

-# Forked from python-bitcoinlib
-This Python3 library provides an easy interface to the bitcoin data structures and protocol.
-The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Bitcoin works.
+This Python3 library provides an easy interface to the Crown data structures and protocol.
+The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Crown works.

-"The Swiss Army Knife of the Bitcoin protocol." - Wladimir J. van der Laan

 ## Requirements

     sudo apt-get install libssl-dev

-The RPC interface, `bitcoin.rpc`, is designed to work with Bitcoin Core v0.16.0.
+The RPC interface, `crown.rpc`, is designed to work with Crown Core v0.16.0.
 Older versions may work but there do exist some incompatibilities.

 ## Structure

-Everything consensus critical is found in the modules under bitcoin.core.
+Everything consensus critical is found in the modules under crown.core.
 This rule is followed pretty strictly, for instance chain parameters are split into consensus critical and non-consensus-critical.

-    bitcoin.core            - Basic core definitions, datastructures, and (context-independent) validation
+    crown.core            - Basic core definitions, datastructures, and (context-independent) validation
-    bitcoin.core.key        - ECC pubkeys
+    crown.core.key        - ECC pubkeys
-    bitcoin.core.script     - Scripts and opcodes
+    crown.core.script     - Scripts and opcodes
-    bitcoin.core.scripteval - Script evaluation/verification
+    crown.core.scripteval - Script evaluation/verification
-    bitcoin.core.serialize  - Serialization
+    crown.core.serialize  - Serialization

-In the future the bitcoin.core may use the Satoshi sourcecode directly as a library.
+In the future the crown.core may use the Satoshi sourcecode directly as a library.
 Non-consensus critical modules include the following:

-    bitcoin          - Chain selection
+    crown          - Chain selection
-    bitcoin.base58   - Base58 encoding
+    crown.base58   - Base58 encoding
-    bitcoin.bloom    - Bloom filters (incomplete)
+    crown.bloom    - Bloom filters (incomplete)
-    bitcoin.net      - Network communication (in flux)
+    crown.net      - Network communication (in flux)
-    bitcoin.messages - Network messages (in flux)
+    crown.messages - Network messages (in flux)
-    bitcoin.rpc      - Bitcoin Core RPC interface support bitcoin.wallet   - Wallet-related code, currently Bitcoin address and private key support
+    crown.rpc      - Bitcoin Core RPC interface support crown.wallet   - Wallet-related code, currently Bitcoin address and private key support

 Effort has been made to follow the Satoshi source relatively closely, for